Buying Recommendations

 » Do you have a feeling of pressure on the hip or do not know quite what to do with your shoulder?

-Guide yourself more towards ‘soft’.
-A mattress with double layered natural latex core will be good for you.
+Guide yourself more towards 'soft'.
+A mattress with double Natur Latex layered core will be good for you.
+Make sure you have a matching pillow for the shoulder.

 » You always sleep on your side but feels discomfort on your knees?